karlentwistle/cherrypicker/README.md

 =========

-	Cherrypicker was part of my final year project for university it is a Ruby Gem that lets you download from; Rapidshare, Hotfile, Youtube and Vimeo You can also utilise the LinkChecker to see if your files are alive on Rapidshare and Hotfile
+	Cherrypicker was part of my final year project for university it is a Ruby Gem that lets you download from; Rapidshare, Hotfile, Hotfile, Youtube, Vimeo &#38; Megavideo You can also utilise the LinkChecker to see if your files are alive on Rapidshare and Hotfile